Fagear/Beta10Pin/README.md

 It's quite hard to find, it's pretty big, it has thick and stiff cable and does not support all features of Sony Beta cameras and features of serial link control for Panasonic NV-180.

 Most of all CMA-1010 can not monitor if record process on a VTR has started and just lights up tally light in sync with button press on the camera, which causes false recording indication and loss of footage.
+Also low battery indication function is not available.
+And Rec Review function is unavailable.

 ## Features